-The students also demonstrated significant progress as measured by their own self-rating of their and communication skills (p<.001), language students indicating that felt their skills the had improved following intervention.
+The students also demonstrated significant progress as measured by their own self-rating of their language and communication skills (p<.001), indicating that students felt their skills had improved following the intervention.

-addition, teacher questionnaire In the significant indicated improvement (p<.001) student's functional of the language and communication skills within the classroom.
+In addition, the teacher questionnaire indicated significant improvement (p<.001) of the student's functional language and communication skills within the classroom.